Jenovesan/Guilds/README.md

 ---

-## Cool things
+## What Makes this Plugin Stand Out
-### The event system is very good.
-Very easy to add new commands with aliases, arguments, and player requirements
+### The event system allows developers to easily add new commands with aliases, arguments, and player requirements
 Example: Command that renames a player's guild's description

     public class gDesc extends gCommand {